Bedside Angels

 The short time Henry had with the General had impressed him deeply as he returned to the cottage annually for many years.
 Cottage caretaker Martha Clarke later remembered that:

-“General Grant’s nurse, Henry McSweeny came [to the cottage] several times during our earlier years here and always spent his whole time between trains in [the] cottage and Mr. Clarke had long talks with him about General Grant’s life here.
-Henry McSweeny was a tall, fine looking, well poised man and was without question very fond of General Grant.
+“General Grant’s nurse, Henry [McQueeney] McSweeny came [to the cottage] several times during our earlier years here and always spent his whole time between trains in [the] cottage and Mr. Clarke had long talks with him about General Grant’s life here.
+Henry [McQueeney] McSweeny was a tall, fine looking, well poised man and was without question very fond of General Grant.
 He told of the intense suffering of General Grant in his last illness and showed much feeling himself, although it had been at least five years after the General’s death before we saw his nurse.
 We saw him several times as he came year after year.”

-Harrison, who had started life in slavery in Virginia, used his letter of recommendation to work in Washington DC.
-He lived long enough to watch his son Robert become the first African-American Justice of the Peace in Washington DC before eventually losing his life to a tragic fall in 1906.
+Harrison, who had started life in slavery in Virginia, used his letter of recommendation to work in Washington, DC.
+He lived long enough to watch his son Robert become the first African-American Justice of the Peace in Washington, DC, before eventually losing his life to a tragic fall in 1906.